 The components of a portable compressed air tank provide all the features you need for easy and safe use.
 You'll typically find the following components on these tools:

-- Pressure tank: The pressure-rated tank... that holds the compressed air.
+- Pressure tank: the pressure-rated tank that holds compressed air

-- Flexible hose: The hose for delivering compressed air from the tank.
-Hoses may attach to the tank with a threaded fitting or a quick-connect fitting.
+- Flexible hose: the hose for delivering compressed air from the tank, which may attach with a threaded fitting or a quick-connect fitting

-- Universal fitting: Some tanks include a universal quick-connect fitting to allow easy changes of hose types.
+- Universal fitting: a universal quick-connect fitting to allow easy changes of hose types

 When filling a portable compressed air tank, watch the pressure gauge carefully.
 You never want the pressure to exceed the manufacturer's recommendation.
 You'll also want to underfill the tank a bit to allow the air to expand with heat without worry of potential rupture of the tank.

 How to Use a Portable Compressed Air Tank

 Understand the Sizes